St. Augustine School

 Thank you to all who so generously donated to our Advent Giving initiatives!

-As we begin this new year, we want to continue, our call to serve as a faith family to bring HOPE into the world through acts of charity.
+As we begin this new year, we want to continue our call to LIVE our faith to bring HOPE into the world through acts of charity.
 Our post-Christmas work will involve the collection of non-perishable food items for the Food Bank towards the end of January and into February.
 Details to follow.

 (The staff will be on its annual winter retreat.)

 The FIRST DAY back from Christmas Break for all students is

 OPEN HOUSE and INFORMATION EVENING (Thursday, January 11, 2024)